 2. Border irregularity

 4. Diameter - greater than 5mm

-Differential Diagnosies - benign lesions may look the same as melanoma to the untrained eye.
+Differential Diagnoses - benign lesions may look the same as melanoma to the untrained eye:

 1. Seborrhoeic keratoses/wart - usally flat and slightly raised, appear stuck-on.
 Colour varies from yellowish-brown to dark brown.
 Some of the darkly pigmented ones may need biopsy to exclude a melanoma